manuelsperoni/maddevlabs-rn-components/README.md

 # react-native-mad-component-playground
-This is a simple playground to test some custom component
+This is a simple playground to test some custom components

 ## Included component
 - Simple Chart - chart.js